GlideAngle/flare-timing/README.md

 we'll want to avoid publishing.
 We'll also want some output data for making comparisons between flare-timing and FS.

-1. Clean out that stuff and trim that data with [`fs-filter`](flare-timing/prod-apps/fs-filter).
+1. Clean out the sensitive stuff and trim away data we don't need with [`fs-filter`](flare-timing/prod-apps/fs-filter).
-2. Grab the routes from FS with [`fs-route`](flare-timing/prod-apps/fs-route).
+2. Grab the optimal route around the tasks found by FS with [`fs-route`](flare-timing/prod-apps/fs-route).
 3. Grab the landouts from FS with [`fs-effort`](flare-timing/prod-apps/fs-effort).